How Iraqi oud artist Ahmad Shamma escaped Sudan to perform an emotional concert in Berlin

-When Ahmed Shamma awoke on the morning of May 1 in his apartment in suburban Khartoum, fears of Sudan’s brewing military conflict engulfing the city were not immediately on his mind.
+When Ahmad Shamma awoke on the morning of May 1 in his apartment in suburban Khartoum, fears of Sudan’s brewing military conflict engulfing the city were not immediately on his mind.

 Surely a breakthrough would somehow occur and wiser heads would prevail, he thought.